USS Maryland (SSBN-738)

-USS Maryland (SSBN-738) is an Ohio-class submarine in the United States Navy.
+USS Maryland (hull number SSBN-738) is an Ohio-class submarine in the United States Navy.
 Maryland is the 13th of the 18 Ohio-class ballistic missile submarines, and has been in active service since 1992.
 Maryland is the fourth US Navy vessel to be named after the US state of Maryland.
 Her mission is to provide the United States government with an undetectable and unattackable nuclear launch platform in support of the national strategy of strategic deterrence.
 The contract for the construction of the Maryland was awarded on 14 March 1986.
 Her keel was laid down by the Electric Boat Division of the General Dynamics Corporation at Groton, Connecticut, on 22 April 1986.

 Christening and launching

 Maryland was christened and launched on 10 August 1991 during a ceremony held at the Electric Boat shipyard.
 Vice Admiral Kenneth C. Malley, Commander, Naval Sea Systems Command, Vice Admiral Henry G. Chiles, Jr., Commander Submarine Force US Atlantic Fleet and Helen Delich Bentley, the U.S. representative for Maryland's 2nd congressional district were in attendance, along with ship sponsor, Sarah Craig Larson, wife of Admiral Charles R. Larson.